Helping Babies and Breastfeeding Moms

 Most babies do not need anything but mother's milk for the first six months of life.
 If you feel your baby is not getting enough milk, contact your baby's doctor or a lactation consultant.
 To reach lactation at The Women's Hospital, you may call 812.842.4239.

 If your baby goes into the NICU, lactation support is available to help you express milk using a breast pump.
 Lactation assistance is available throughout the baby's stay in the NICU, and after you go home with baby.
 The lactation consultant works with the neonatologist and the nursing staff in the NICU to make sure that pumping and breastfeeding goals are met as the baby progresses from kangaroo care to breastfeeding.

-Mothers are invited to attend the Mom's Cafe for baby weight checks, visit with a lactation consultant and connect with other breastfeeding mothers.
-Siblings are welcome and toys are available for them.
-Weight checks are also available in Great Beginnings seven days a week during our office hours.
-One-on-one consultation is also available for a one-time nominal fee.
+Weight checks are available in Great Beginnings seven days a week during our office hours.
+One-on-one consultation is also available for a one-time $35 fee.

 Breastfeeding moms are encouraged to call the Warm Line at 812/842-4239 with any questions or concerns after discharge.

 Adoptive Mothers - We have a program designed for adoptive mothers who have the desire to breastfeed.
 Our lactation consultants will work with you to develop a plan for producing milk.
 However, inducing lactation may not work in some cases.

 Consultation with a lactation specialist is recommended if:

 Baby has low output.
 Day 1-3, expect at least 3 stools and 2-3 wet diapers.
 Day 3-5 expect at least 2 stools and 3-5 wets.
 Day 5 and beyond, expect at least 2-4 stools and 6-8 wet diapers.